-- quarterly variations in our results of operations; - changes in sales or earnings estimates or publication of research reports by analysts; - speculation in the press or investment community about our business or the shipping industry;
+- · actual or anticipated fluctuations in quarterly and annual variations in our results of operations; - · changes in sales or earnings estimates or publication of research reports by analysts;

-- changes in market valuations of similar companies and stock market price and volume fluctuations generally; - strategic actions by us or our competitors such as acquisitions or restructurings; - regulatory developments; - additions or departures of key personnel; - general market conditions; and - domestic and international economic, market and currency factors unrelated to our performance.
+- shortfalls in our operating results from levels forecasted by securities analysts; - · speculation in the press or investment community about our business or the shipping industry; - changes in market valuations of similar companies and stock market price and volume fluctuations generally; - · payment of dividends; - · strategic actions by us or our competitors such as mergers, acquisitions, strategic alliances or restructurings; - · changes in government and other regulatory developments; - · additions or departures of key personnel; - · general market conditions and the state of the securities markets; and - · domestic and international economic, market and currency factors unrelated to our performance.

-The stock markets in general, and the markets for drybulk shipping and shipping stocks in general, have experienced extreme volatility that has sometimes been unrelated to the operating performance of particular companies.
+The international drybulk and container shipping industry has been highly unpredictable.
+In addition, the stock markets in general, and the markets for drybulk and container shipping and shipping stocks in general, have experienced extreme volatility that has sometimes been unrelated to the operating performance of particular companies.
 These broad market fluctuations may adversely affect the trading price of our common stock.

-The price of our shares may be volatile and less than you originally paid for such shares.
+Our shares may trade at prices lower than you originally paid for such shares.